U.S. warns citizens of kidnapping risks near Peru's Machu Picchu

 Peru said on Wednesday it would start eradicating coca plants from farms in the VRAEM for the first time.

-Last year, rebels kidnapped 36 Peruvian natural gas workers in La Convencion, Cusco, about 100 miles (160 km) from Machu Picchu.
+Last year, rebels kidnapped 36 Peruvian natural gas workers in La Convencion, Cusco, about 100 miles from Machu Picchu.
 The hostages were later released unharmed.